_ [Contents]

 To say the same thing another way, when you are in a situation that requires making an approximation, that does not give you a license to make a bad approximation.
 It’s your job to figure out what’s good and what’s bad.

 It is not always easy to distinguish good approximations from bad approximations.
-It requires knowledge, skill, and judgement.
+It requires knowledge, skill, and judgment.

 Science rarely offers certainty.
 Often it offers near certainty, but not absolute certainty.
 (This is in contrast to religion, which sometimes offers absolute certainty, and to things like elementary arithmetic, which offers absolute certainty over a limited range.)